-Aimee writes cultural criticism and creative nonfiction.
-She is a staff writer at The Big Issue (previously the film and small screens editor) and a former pop culture columnist at The Lifted Brow.
-Her work appears on Literary Hub, Little White Lies, The Guardian, Kill Your Darlings, Overland, Meanjin and more.
+Aimee is a writer, editor and screen critic.
+She's a former staff writer at The Big Issue, where she's also edited the film and small screens pages.
+Her work is published by Literary Hub, Little White Lies, The GuardianKill Your Darlings, Letterboxd's Journal and more.

 Based in Adelaide, South Australia, Aimee lives, works and learns on the stolen lands of the Kaurna people.
 She pays her respects to Kaurna Elders past and present, and to anyone with a connection to the world's oldest continuing culture.
 Sovereignty has never been ceded.